Calltable serialization scheme

 scheme.

-we understand polymorphic, but limited (an instance of an enum can be only one of N known variants
+we understand polymorphic, but limited (an instance of an tagged-union can be only one of N known variants

-) data structures that are unions of structures and/or other enums.
-An enum variant can be:
+) data structures that are unions of structures and/or other tagged-unions.
+An tagged-union variant can be:

 - empty (tag variant)